oweb36/mws-docs/Characters/Air Conditioners/AEX.md

 PCR though is the shy one, quiet and gentle.
 She's also very submissive, able to be told to do things in order to make people happy.
 PCR is a people pleaser.
 PCR knows that some things may be wrong, but she still does it to please the requester.
 She has sociotropy.

 PCR is also the one to dislike large-people events such as parties.
 She would beg to leave, but she can't because [EXMGR](#EXMGR) is the legs.
 PCR would suffer in these kind of events, but oh well.
+She would think *"Please get me out of here!
+Please kill me!
+I don't want to be with these many people.
+I am scared."*

 PCR is considered as an introvert.